How to Prevent Errors and Improve Usability

 10-Point Accessible Error Prevention Checklist

-Number one: Provide clear instructions before form submission
+Number One: Provide clear instructions before form submission

 Explain the required format for inputs (e.g., "Enter phone number as (123) 456-7890").
 Include examples where helpful.

-Number two: Use input constraints to prevent errors
+Number Two: Use input constraints to prevent errors

 Apply type="email"